Nazarene15/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-The number will be stored in the environment variable NUM A script that converts a number from base 10 to base 16
+The number will be stored in the environment variable NUM A script that converts a number from base 10 to base 16 A script that encodes and decodes text using the rot13 encryption.
+Assume ASCII